leonjwu/Data-Science/Project 3/README.md

-# Project 3: Exploring unsupervised graph methods, K-Means and comparison with supervised Multi-Layer Perceptron Neural Network as well as Convolutional Neural Networks.
+# Exploring unsupervised graph methods, K-Means and comparison with supervised Multi-Layer Perceptron Neural Network as well as Convolutional Neural Networks.

 ```python